 So instead of taking Highway 1 and instead went through Sauðárourkár on our way to see the turf houses.
 What a beautiful drive.

-It was fun watching the horseback rider and the horse near the road.
+I loved watching the horseback rider riding his horse near the road.

 From the front: